Chilled Water Buffer Tank Sizing

 Tankless water heaters work differently than traditional water heaters that use a storage tank.
 When you turn on a hot water tap, cold water travels into the tankless unit.
 Inside the unit, an electric element heats the water instantaneously before sending it to the tap or shower.
 The unit directly heats the water without storing it, ensuring you never run out of hot water.
 Even when hot water isn’t in use, traditional water heaters with storage tanks must constantly reheat and maintain water temperature, resulting in energy waste.

-Benefits of whole house electric tankless water heaters
+Benefits of whole house electric instant water heaters

 There are several key benefits that make whole house electric tankless water heaters a smart choice in UK homes: